chrimaho/querying-data/src/querying_data/notebooks/querying.md

 import polars as pl
-from plotly import express as px, graph_objects as go from plotly.subplots import make_subplots from pyspark.sql import SparkSession, functions as F
+from plotly import express as px, graph_objects as go from plotly.subplots import make_subplots from pyspark.sql import (
+    DataFrame as psDataFrame,
+    SparkSession,
+    Window,
+    functions as F,
+    types as T,
+)
 ```

 ### Constants